-Increasing support for transit and active transportation - There is strong interest among residents in Ventura County in advancing improvements to transit services and active transportation infrastructure.
+Increasing support for transit and active transportation - There is strong interest among residents in Ventura County in advancing improvements to transit services and active transportation infrastructure for non-motorized forms of travel.
 While the relative number of transit trips in the county is very low compared to automobile travel, transit services fill a vital role in providing mobility to vulnerable populations and populations that have limited access to a vehicle.
 This includes low-income residents, youth, and seniors.
 For these residents, transit provides a vital service, offering access to employment, education, medical appointments, and shopping.

-Active transportation modes saw a noticeable growth in mode share during the COVID-19 pandemic, and interest in active transportation has continued as Ventura County has emerged from the pandemic.
+Interest in active transportation has continued as Ventura County has emerged from the pandemic.
 The community engagement efforts conducted in support of the CTP revealed strong interest from community members across the county in upgrading and repairing existing active transportation infrastructure, adding new active transportation infrastructure, and connecting these facilities to key destinations and transit stops.